Majid-Mollaeefar/DIWAR/README.md

 ## Control Implementation Levels

-Controls can be implemented at different levels:
+The following levels can be set for each control:

 - **N/A**: Not applicable
 - **Basic**: Fundamental implementation
 - **Intermediate**: Enhanced implementation